Updated on December 16, 2025.

 Who’s at risk for pneumonia?

-Certain people—particularly children younger than 2 years and adults over 65—are more likely to come down with pneumonia and are therefore prime candidates for the pneumococcal vaccine.
+Certain people—particularly children younger than 2 years and adults ages 65 and older—are more likely to come down with pneumonia and are therefore prime candidates for the pneumococcal vaccine.
 You may also be at higher risk if you have one of the following risk factors.

-You’re a smoker.
 Smoking increases your risk of developing pneumonia and makes it harder for your body to fight the illness.
-Ask your provider about the pneumococcal vaccine, as well as cessation methods like nicotine replacement gum, patches or medications like Chantix or Zyban.
+Ask your provider about the pneumococcal vaccine, as well as cessation methods like nicotine replacement gum, patches, or medications like Chantix or Zyban.

 You can also lower your risk of catching pneumonia by getting the flu vaccine each flu season, which starts around October.
-The flu is the number-one cause of viral pneumonia.
-Getting vaccinated can protect you and your loved ones.
+The flu is a major cause of viral pneumonia (which is different from bacterial pneumonia).
+COVID and respiratory syncytial virus (RSV) can cause viral pneumonia, as well.
+Getting vaccinated for them can protect you and your loved ones.

 Pneumonia symptoms